Sunday, 3 October 2021

 © Crown Copyright.
-Reproduced by permission of NLS/Ordnance Survey 1880/1.
+Reproduced with permission of NLS/Ordnance Survey 1902.

 The small pit & brickworks was then sold on the 13th of October 1858 to the Small Brothers, who set about sinking a deeper mine which was opened in 1870.
 It was at this time that the Small Brothers formed the Stanley Kilbourne Colliery Company.
 I have yet to find a brick in this name, but the Small Brothers also leased the colliery in Kilburn & I have a brick made by the Brothers at that works & it is stamped with the brothers initials & Kilburn on the reverse & this brick features in my Kilburn Post.
 The Stanley Kilbourne Colliery Company due to financial difficulties closed in 1885.